Email FacebookTwitterMenu burgerClose thin

 Share

 Some public pension systems use the rule of 85 to decide when an employee qualifies for full retirement benefits.
 It applies when the sum of a worker’s age and years of service equals 85 or more.
-This rule typically benefits long-term employees who began working at a younger age, allowing them to retire earlier than standard age-based criteria would permit.
+This rule typically benefits long-term employees who began working at a younger age.
+It allows them to retire earlier than standard age-based criteria would permit.
 The rule of 85 is most commonly found in state and municipal retirement plans.

 What Is the Rule of 85?

-The rule of 85 is a pension calculation method used by certain public retirement systems, particularly for state and local government employees.
+The rule of 85 is a pension calculation method often used for state and local government employees.
 It allows an employee to qualify for full retirement benefits when their age plus years of credited service equal 85.
 For example, a 57-year-old with 28 years of service meets the rule because 57 + 28 = 85.

-This rule is designed to recognize the length of service in addition to age, making it possible for long-term employees to retire before traditional retirement ages like 65.
-It does not accelerate vesting or change the formula for calculating benefits — it simply affects when full, unreduced benefits are available.
+This rule is designed to recognize the length of service in addition to age.
+It makes it possible for long-term employees to retire before traditional retirement ages like 65.
+It does not accelerate vesting or change the formula for calculating benefits, it simply affects when full, unreduced benefits are available.
 Meeting the rule of 85 often lets employees avoid early retirement penalties that lower pension payouts.

 Calculating the Rule of 85